civviGH/factorio-server-utils/README.md

   configurations.
 If left empty, the os will choose the ports", "portrange": "34197:34220"
 }
 ```

 Then simply run `factorio-server-utility help` on how to use it.

+If a server started with this tool has no `server-settings.json` file it will be generated based on `templates/server-settings.jj`.
+Either edit the template or the `server-settings.json` after starting the server as it will not be overwritten once existent.

 ## limitations